Researchers are suggesting the daily usage of statins to lower blood pressure and cholesterol

 According to the study authors, “the HOPE-3 trial provides evidence to reinforce some current guideline recommendations and to influence future guidelines.”

 The trial was funded by Canadian Institutes of Health and Research and AstraZeneca, the pharmaceutical company that makes the statin Crestor, which was used in the study, among other drugs.
 The findings were also presented at the annual scientific meeting of the American College of Cardiology, ongoing through Wednesday.
-The trial combined two studies that looked specifically at lowering blood pressure
+The trial combined two studies that looked specifically at lowering blood pressure and lowering cholesterol.

 “This will make the case that statins should be used more broadly, in more countries around the world, and in a more diverse population of people,” CNN Chief Medical Correspondent Dr. Sanjay Gupta said.